nicksettoon/the-forest/poetry/jenny-of-oldstones.md

 # jenny-of-oldstones

-_from Game of Thrones Season 8 - Episode 2_
+_from Game of Thrones Season 8 - Episode 2 but I added the last verse_

 High in the halls of the Kings who are gone
 Jenny would dance with her ghosts